 Where can you buy the gear we use?

-NB: The make of certain items used may vary subject to availability.
+NB: The make of certain items used may vary subject to availability/suitability for a specific Trek.
+Depending on weather conditions, warmer, but heavier Thermarest Sleeping Bags, such as Parsac and Oberon models, might be provided.
 We pride ourselves on keeping our gear up to date and in excellent condition.
 As such we usually sell our equipment on every 2 years at least.
 Please look at our online shop for any used items currently for sale.